-I feel as if I should first apologise up front for such a gratuitous headline but hopefully it’s got you reading.
+I feel as if I should first apologize up front for such a gratuitous headline but hopefully, it’s got you reading.
 There is a link between mood and what you eat.
-In fact you can directly lift your mood if you eat food that contains Tryptophan which is the chemical you need to produce Serotonin.
+In fact, you can directly lift your mood if you eat food that contains Tryptophan which is the chemical you need to produce Serotonin.
 This is the mood enhancer that makes you feel good and is known to stave off depression (found in bananas and pineapples).
-So, ponder on this – if you can get your buyers to eat “mood lifting” food in a meeting, surely you might just make them more likely to buy.
+So, ponder on this – if you can get your buyers to eat “mood-lifting” food in a meeting, surely you might just make them more likely to buy.

 A banana is such an odd thing to offer anyone (there is comedy in a bright yellow fruit that looks like a toy telephone being offered to a stranger) but believe it or not it will actually trigger the neuroscience of trust and that will help buyers warm to you and your offering.

 In selling we know that we need to build trust as soon as possible in any new buyer/seller relationship.

 Trust is built on a cocktail of brain chemistry that includes Serotonin, Dopamine, Oxytocin, and Endorphins.
 These brain chemicals, or ‘super transmitters’, are produced when various triggers occur in someone’s day-to-day experiences.
 For example, Serotonin (boosted by some foods, including bananas), can be stimulated when a person is rewarded for their leadership, or ego (that’s why flattery works).
 Dopamine is an addiction chemical that can be triggered by completing a task (it’s also the chemical that glues us to our phones) but the most stunning of all of these is Oxytocin known as the ‘empathy’ hormone.

 Read more about Oxytocin in Six Second’s post here.